HOME › TEACHING › BIOLOGY & AI CURE

 Phasmatodea

-Alexa is investigating whether flash-displaying hidden wing colors in stick insects represents an evolutionary stepping stone from camouflage to full warning coloration.
-She is mapping deimatic and aposematic traits across Phasmatodea.
+Investigating whether flash-displaying hidden wing colors in stick insects represents an evolutionary stepping stone from camouflage to full warning coloration.
+Mapping deimatic and aposematic traits across Phasmatodea.

 🪲